lakshmitulasiambati87/FairBilling_BT/README.md

 Note: Java 8 bulk collections syntax avoided intentionally.

 Note: Command-line tested on Git Bash on Windows, as I don't have an Ubuntu
-      distro setup at the moment.
+      distro set up at the moment.